-See Cir.
-E and the Instructions for Form 945 for more withholding information.
+See Pub.
+15-A, Employer's Supplemental Tax Guide, and the Instructions for Form 945 for more withholding information.

 Box 5.-Enter the employee's contributions to a profit-sharing or retirement plan, or insurance premiums.
-The entry in box 5 can include the tax-free part of any of the following: (a) contributions actually made by the employee over the years under the retirement or profit-sharing plan that were required to be included in the income of the employee when contributed ("aftertax contributions"), (b) contributions made by the employer but considered to have been contributed by the employee under section 72(f), (c) the accumulated cost of premiums paid for life insurance protection, taxable to the employee in previous years and in the current year under Regulations section 1.72-16 (PS 58 costs) (only if the life insurance contract itself is distributed), and (d) premiums paid on commercial annuities.
-Do not include contributions to IRAs, SEPs, DECs, 401(k) plans, or any contribution to a retirement plan that was not an aftertax contribution.
+The entry in box 5 can include the tax-free part of any of the following: (a) contributions actually made by the employee over the years under the retirement or profit-sharing plan that were required to be included in the income of the employee when contributed ("after-tax contributions"), (b) contributions made by the employer but considered to have been contributed by the employee under section 72(f), (c) the accumulated cost of premiums paid for life insurance protection, taxable to the employee in previous years and in the current year under Regulations section 1.72-16 (PS 58 costs) (only if the life insurance contract itself is distributed), and (d) premiums paid on commercial annuities.
+Do not include contributions to IRAs, SEPs, DECs, 401(k) plans, or any contribution to a retirement plan that was not an after-tax contribution.